 “All great academic medical centers rely on philanthropy to achieve their dreams.
 The generous gifts of individuals and organizations make it possible to bring together art, science and healing in this world-class facility for the people of Kentucky and beyond.”

 – Michael Karpf, MD, Executive Vice President for Health Affairs

-In 2013, The UK Arts in HealthCare Program was recognized for its excellence by the Governor’s Award in the Arts and the Medi-Star Awards.
-Both awards recognized the patient centered focus of the program.
+In 2013, The UK Arts in HealthCare Program was recognized for excellence by the Governor’s Award in the Arts and the Medi-Star Awards.
+Both awards recognized the patient-centered focus of the program.

 Learn more about our awards and program.

 UK Arts in HealthCare is always looking for ways to better serve our patients, families and staff.
 Provide us with feedback, pose questions or make suggestions as to how we can improve the program and what it brings to the health care environment.

 Fill out our comment form and let us know.
 We would love to hear from you!